 If you suffer from forehead acne come summer, Adam Friedman, MD, FAAD, says to frequently wash your hair, as this will prevent oil from clogging your pores.
 His favorite shampoo to treat this breakout-prone area?
 Dove's new Dermacare line, which is also hydrating for your strands.

-3. Beware of Toner
+3. Beware of Certain Kinds of Toner

 4. Properly Cleanse